 1. Transcontinental Railroad Workers

 The movie: Mentioned briefly, some of the masters explained that they had generations of ancestors who immigrated to the U.S. as labor workers for the Transcontinental Railroad in 1864.
-One said that even before that, his grandfather arrived to California for the Gold Rush in 1849.
+One said that even before that, his grandfather arrived in California for the Gold Rush in 1849.

 The reality: For years, the Chinese workers for the Transcontinental Railroad blasted through the toughest parts, set a world record of 10 miles of tracks in one day and lost almost 12,000 lives while working on it.
 Even so, they were largely discriminated against and not credited.
 In 2017, California finally recognized their efforts by setting May 10 as a Memorial Day.